 The logo configuration allows you to brand your site or portal to make it instantly recognizable to users.
 Use a site logo with a transparent background and sufficient contrast against the header bar color.

 You can configure the shapes of inputs and buttons at the site or portal level.

 You can select an input shape to match your branding and experience.
 The input shape is applied to all inputs, pickers, and selection fields on every page of a site or portal.

 There are two options for input shape: squared and semi-rounded.
 Squared is the default selection.

 The input shape does not apply to the following interface elements:

 - Display fields

 This dashboard shows both rounded inputs and rounded cards displayed in a site.
 Use rounded cards and rounded inputs together for a professional and consistent user experience.

-You can select a button shape to match your branding and site's style.
-The button shape is applied to all buttons on every page of a site, including record view tabs and record actions.
+You can select a button shape to match the branding and style of your site or portal.
+The button shape is applied to all buttons on every page of a site or portal, including record view and record actions.